 Moff’s manifesto is simple and quite direct

-“The chosen musical form is that of Edoddi, a species of folk music which celebrates the very individual and often skewed perceptions of the world engendered by modern life.
-Edoddi provides a refreshing alternative to the prescriptions and formulas of mainstream and “alternative” folk music.
-Edoddi philosophy: nothing is arbitrary.
+“The chosen musical form is that of Eddodi, a species of folk music which celebrates the very individual and often skewed perceptions of the world engendered by modern life.
+Eddodi provides a refreshing alternative to the prescriptions and formulas of mainstream and “alternative” folk music.
+Eddodi philosophy: nothing is arbitrary.
 Make it up as you go along, it’s bound to be authentic!”.

 All releases were initially released via the Uterus Cottage label and will be appearing via German Shepherd in due course

 Eddodi (1999) – to follow